firmamentte/kc-shopping-mall-client/README.md

 Instruction to setup the app.

-Fork or Clone the app in VSCode.
+1. Fork or Clone the app in VSCode.<br/>
-Update the app ecommerceAPIBaseAddressLocalHost in the (src/stores/shared.ts) file to point to the KCShoppingMallWebAPI app.
+2. Update the app ecommerceAPIBaseAddressLocalHost in the (src/stores/shared.ts) file to point to the KCShoppingMallWebAPI app.<br/>
-Make sure that the KCShoppingMallWebAPI app is up and running.
+3. Make sure that the KCShoppingMallWebAPI app is up and running.<br/>
-Run the kc-shopping-mall-client app. (npm run dev)
+4. Run the kc-shopping-mall-client app. (npm run dev)

 ## Recommended IDE Setup